WGC Inclusion, Diversity, Equity, and Accessibility (IDEA)

-Created to develop and implement initiatives supporting diverse screenwriter members, the WGC Diversity Committee first convened in 2017.
+Created to develop and implement initiatives supporting diverse screenwriter members, the WGC IDEA Committee first convened in 2017.

-The Diversity Committee’s objectives are to help promote the voices of Indigenous, Black, People of Colour, LGBTQ2S, and People Living with Disabilities within the Guild, to increase members’ understanding of the challenges faced by diverse screenwriters, and to address issues of diversity-based discrimination in conjunction with the Guild and Council.
+The IDEA Committee's objectives are to help promote the voices of Indigenous, Black, People of Colour, LGBTQ2S, and People with Disabilities within the Guild, to increase members’ understanding of the challenges faced by diverse screenwriters, and to address issues of diversity-based discrimination in conjunction with the Guild and Council.

 Jiro C. Okada

 Join the Guild: Diversity Incentive

-The WGC offers an incentive to any Canadian resident writer with at least two writing contracts signed within the past two years with a Canadian producer and who self-identifies under any of the following categories: Indigenous, Black, People of Colour, LGBTQ2S and people living with disabilities.
+The WGC offers an incentive to any Canadian resident writer with at least two writing contracts signed within the past two years with a Canadian producer and who self-identifies under any of the following categories: Indigenous, Black, People of Colour, LGBTQ2S and people with disabilities.
 The Guild will waive the initiation fee of $350 for any writer meeting these requirements.

 As part of this offer, the Guild is also waiving the initiation fee for any Canadian resident writer who self-identifies under one of the above diversity categories and who qualifies for membership with a contract signed within the previous two years under any WGC collective agreement.

 Our definition of diversity corresponds with industry standards and makes it easier for you to identify and be found by producers looking for writers in our Member Directory.
-The WGC defines the following people as diverse: Indigenous, Black, People of Colour, LGBTQ2S, and people living with disabilities.
+The WGC defines the following people as diverse: Indigenous, Black, People of Colour, LGBTQ2S, and people with disabilities.
 When self-identifying as diverse in our Member Directory, after choosing one of the categories listed above, a WGC member can also use secondary descriptive terms or an "other" option to further personalize your profile.

 How to Self-Identify as Diverse